The following information is intended as a guide for landlords and tenants participating in a hearing under the Residential Tenancy Act.

 May I have someone else participate with me at the hearing?

 Hearings are not public at the Rental Office level.
 Only parties involved in the matter are permitted to participate in the hearing.
 However, witnesses are allowed to present evidence or give testimony at a hearing.
-You can also have someone represent you at a hearing, like a lawyer, although it is not required.
+You can also have someone represent you at a hearing, like a lawyer, although it is not mandatory.

 How is a rental hearing conducted?

-Parties who give evidence are sworn in or affirmed at the beginning of the hearing.
-The Rental Officer will begin by asking preliminary questions regarding the application.
-The party who submitted the application will then provide their testimony and evidence.
+Parties who give evidence are affirmed at the beginning of the hearing.
+The Rental Officer will begin by asking preliminary questions regarding the application(s).
+The party who has the burden of proof will then provide their testimony and evidence.
 The other party then gives their evidence and testimony.
 Each party also has an opportunity to respond to the other’s comments.

 Is there anything else I can do to help me prepare for a hearing?

 In many cases, parties find it helpful to prepare a written summary or statement of the evidence and arguments that they wish to present at the hearing.
+A review of past relevant Orders of the Rental Office and IRAC Appeal Orders may also be helpful.

 How long does a hearing last?